munificent/craftinginterpreters/README.md

 ### Hacking on the book

 The Markdown and snippets of source code are weaved together into the final HTML using a hand-written little static site generator, `util/build.py`.
-It, It's a fairly simple static site generator.
+It's a fairly simple static site generator.
 The generated HTML is committed in the repo under `site/`.
 It is built from a combination of Markdown for prose, which lives in `book/`, and snippets of code that are weaved in from the Java and C implementations in `java/` and `c/`.
 (All of those funny looking comments